Couverture de The Maverick's Museum

 A fascinating biography of the philanthropist Albert Barnes, whose pioneering collection of modern art was meant to transform America’s soul

-From prominent critic and biographer Blake Gopnik comes a compelling new portrait of America’s first great collector of modern art, Albert Coombs Barnes.
+From prominent critic and biographer Blake Gopnik comes a compelling new art collector biography of America’s first great collector of modern art, Albert Coombs Barnes.
 Raised in a Philadelphia slum shortly after the Civil War, Barnes rose to earn a medical degree and then made a fortune from a pioneering antiseptic treatment for newborns.
 Never losing sight of the working-class neighbors of his youth, Barnes became a ruthless advocate for their rights and needs.
 His vast art collection—181 Renoirs, 69 Cézannes, 59 Matisses, 46 Picassos—was dedicated to enriching their cultural lives.
 A miner was more likely to get access than a mine owner.

 Architecture Art Artistes, architectes et photographes Arts et littérature Culturel et régional Photographie